CarloLucibello/Tsunami.jl/README.md

 model = MLP()
 trainer = Trainer(max_epochs=5)
-Tsunami.fit!(model, trainer, train_loader, test_loader)
+model, fit_state = Tsunami.fit(model, trainer, train_loader, test_loader)
 ```

 What follows is the final output of the script.
-The script will train the model on CUDA gpus if available and will also write tensorboard logs and
-and model checkpoints on disk.
+The script will train the model on CUDA gpus if available and will also write tensorboard logs and and model checkpoints on disk.

 <img src="https://raw.githubusercontent.com/CarloLucibello/Tsunami.jl/main/docs/src/assets/readme_output.png">